 On my way home from a hike, I was having a chat with someone I had met from that day’s hike.
 We were conversing about solo travel and they shared how they left work one day, got into a shuttle and travelled to another county — zero planning/reservations — because sometimes life comes at you fast and you need to disconnect.

 I was fascinated by their courage to just enter a shuttle and momentarily escape their day-to-day activities.
-The truth is though you don’t really escape — you will still face your fears/demons and get a slight high once you conquer the fear of travelling alone.
+The truth is though you don’t escape — you will still face your fears/demons and get a slight high once you conquer the fear of travelling alone.

 Women travelling solo is becoming more popular — from what I have seen from my social media feeds.
 I admire all women who travel on their own — some of my Kenyan favs are RheenRuby and Just Rioba.
 Through them, I have learned some tips and tricks on how to travel alone and gained the courage to explore on my own.

-Given the current state of the world, I opted to explore some parts of Kilifi county.
+Given the current state of the world, I opted to explore some parts of Kilifi County.
 I planned my itinerary with the help of RheenRuby’s Instagram feed:

 - Hell’s Kitchen — Marafa

-.. a depression that resembles the grand canyon — the lovely colours you get to see are; red which is Iron, yellow which is Sulphur and white which is Calcium.
+.. a depression that resembles the Grand Canyon — the lovely colours you get to see are; red which is Iron, yellow which is Sulphur and white which is Calcium.
 The locals know it as Nyari.

 Safari, my guide for the day, shared that the locals believed that the depression was caused by the wrath of God.
-The community that lived in the area were rich.
+The communities that lived in the area were rich.
 However, they lived next to a community that was poor and they never helped them.
 This angered God and they sank the wealthy community and followed it up with floods that washed away the bodies into the nearby river.